Water Talks Series n°4 - Prof. T. Bernauer

 Bibliography - Hydropolitics

 Following is a selection of major peer-reviewed contributions that deal with water governance issues.
 It gives a specific insight into the concept of hydropolitics.
 A brief comment introduces each reference to facilitate users’ reading.
 The concept of hydropolitics (the geopolitics of water) first emerges in a book in 1979 (Waterbury, 1979).
 In the 1990s and 2000s the concept was further detailed but rare definitions were provided (Elhance, 1997; Turton, 2002).
+In the literature, the concept was applied to analyse conflict and cooperation in several transboundary river basins mostly in the South.

 Water Talks Series n°2 - Prof. Margreet Zwarteveen